How to accomplish common tasks with TiKV

-In the try section you'll find out how to get started.
-Try TiKV teaches you how to get a copy of TiKV running on your machine with Docker.
-Then you'll connect and talk to the TiKV cluster using our Rust client.
+- Using Docker teaches you how to get a copy of TiKV running on your machine with Docker.
+Then you’ll connect and talk to the TiKV cluster using our Rust client.

 In the deploy section you’ll find several guides to help you deploy & integrate TiKV into your infrastructure.

 Currently the best supported and most comprehensive deployment solution is to Deploy TiKV using Ansible.
 In this guide you’ll learn to deploy and maintain TiKV using the same scripts PingCAP deploys TiKV with inside of many of our adopters.

 Learn about how you can configure TiKV to meet your needs in the configure section.
 There you’ll find a number of guides including:

 - Security: Use TLS security and review security procedures.

 - Topology: Use location awareness to improve resilency and performance.

 - Namespace: Use namespacing to configure resource isolation.